JoinColony/colonyNetwork/docs/_TLDR_Reputation.md

 order: 4
 ---

 In an organization of any type, reputation is an essential heuristic for people to keep track of each other's perceived merit in an environment of limited information.
-Reputation within Colony is meant stay close to the concept of reputation as it is commonly understood.
+Reputation within Colony is meant to stay close to the concept of reputation as it is commonly understood.
 Reputation is a representation of _merit_, which in Colony implies an immutable record of contributions to a shared goal.

 In the Colony Protocol, **reputation** is a number that quantifies a particular individual’s influence, calculated from the sum of work that has been completed within the colony.